AndreLotusDev/UsefullCommands/README.md

 - **.NET**: The most used .NET commands
 - **GIT**: The commands that we use most of the time
 - **Docker**: Multi commands lines to build docker images
+- **Kubernetes** About how to use minikube, services, ingress and some YAML examples